 Professional Skills is mandatory for all members of the IFoA and is a key part of students training and ongoing development.
-It is comprised of three stages: Professional Awareness Test (OPAT), Professional Skills Course (PSC) and Professional Skills for Experienced Members.
+It is comprised of three stages: the Online Professional Awareness Test (OPAT), Professional Skills Course (PSC) and Professional Skills for Experienced Members.

 Exemptions and exams

 University exemptions for students reaching the agreed standard are available for all stages except the Specialist Applications Stage.
 Candidates may also gain an exemption from one Specialist Technical paper if they have a relevant professional qualification recognised by the IFoA.

 All examinations, except the CT9 Business Awareness exam are held in twice yearly sessions.
 Students, in consultation with their employer, can determine the optimal pace of study through the subjects.